 - School problems and learning disorders

-The most common needs that couples have are learning communication skills, especially conflict management and learning how to meet each other's emotional needs.
+One of the most common needs that I see with couples is learning to communicate effectively, especially during conflict and other periods of escalated emotions.
+Another major focus area is identifying and learning how to meet each other's emotional needs.

 In the first session, the couple's issues are assessed and goals for therapy are developed jointly.
 For the next two or three sessions, I see each person separately to assess which individual issues have become obstacles to intimacy in their relationship.
-We explore together the role models for relationships in their lives (usually parental figures) and their past experiences that may affect their ability to be relationship healthy in the present.
+I believe that a strong and healthy individual creates a strong and healthy couple.
+We explore together the role models for relationships in their lives (usually parental figures) and their past romantic relationship experiences.
+We work toward making relationship actions and decisions healthy and conscious, instead of being based on unconscious programming from the past that may or may not be based on healthy role models.

 The next sessions are with both partners.
-Much of the work will focus on communication styles, establishing direct and honest expression of feelings and meeting your own and your partner's physical and emotional needs.
+Much of the work will focus on learning new communication skills, establishing direct and honest expression of feelings, handling conflict effectively and meeting your own and your partner's emotional needs.
 Exercises are given for the times in-between sessions.

 My work with couples is informed by the work of Dr. John Gottman and Dr. Julie Schwartz Gottman of the Gottman Institute in Seattle, Washington.
 I recently (June 2012) completed the Level One Gottman Therapist Training with the Gottmans and will be incorporating these methods into my work with couples.
 I am also studying Imago therapy and will be attending trainings in this method in the near future.